playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <!-- tabs:end -->

-# Changing Values After Injection
+# Changing Values after Injection

 While providing values from a parent node down to a child component is useful on its own, it's made even more powerful by the inclusion of data manipulation.